Calcium deficiency is a condition that arises due to decreased availability of calcium ions in the serum for normal metabolic activity in humans.

 A total of 1000 to 2000 grams of calcium present in the average adult, more than 98% of it is in the skeleton.

-Calcium is essential mineral for the satisfactory growth and development.
-It is the chief mineral in bone and teeth.
+Calcium is an essential mineral for satisfactory growth and development.
+It is the chief mineral in bones and teeth.
 Vitamin-D helps in the absorption of dietary calcium in the intestinal tract.

 |Food sources of calcium.|

 Calcium is an essential anion regulating the functions of calcium channels at nerve-muscle junctions in the heart and skeletal muscles.